truongmanhsang/popcorn-api/README.md

 }
 ```

-# Known Issues
-The issues are listed in the code with a 'TODO'.
-- Kat scraping gets stuck if kat.cr times out at getting the 'totalPages'.

 # Versioning
 For transparency and insight into our release cycle, and for striving to maintain backward compatibility, this project will be maintained according to the [Semantic Versioning](http://semver.org/) guidelines as much as possible.